2019 Inductees

 Jim McIntyre

-Jim McIntyre (Saskatoon) began coaching minor hockey with the Saskatoon Contacts at the male Midget level.
+Jim McIntyre began coaching minor hockey with the Saskatoon Contacts at the male Under-18 (U18) level.
 He would go on to purchase the club in 1980.
 McIntyre’s motto for the team stands as “Creating hockey players and citizens for tomorrow.”
 Jim McIntyre’s motto had one purpose; to prepare young men for both hockey and social lives.
 Throughout his years with the club, McIntyre would serve as owner, coach, league governor, bus driver, team manager, general manager,…

 Read more